contao/docs/docs/dev/getting-started/starting-development.md

 ```

 {{% notice tip %}}
-This is actually not necessary since Contao **4.9** as the Contao Managed Edition automatically adds the  necessary
+This is actually not necessary as the Contao Managed Edition automatically adds the  necessary
 autoloading for the `App\` namespace.
 However you can still add your own autoloading directives of course.
 {{% /notice %}}